Werck-der-buecher/GlyphData/README.md

 ### 4. `stylize`

-To stylize the synthetic glyph images (or their augmented variant), we use the style transfer technique AdaAttN.
+To stylize the augmented glyph images, we use the style transfer technique AdaAttN.
 Given *content* images and a handful of *style* images, this deep learning method generates images that adapt the style of the content images while retaining their original structure.
 This is highly useful and demonstrated great empirical results.

 ```bash
 wdb-data-stylize